 4 Find out what works for neurodivergent people

-Neurodivergent means being “wired” in a way that’s different from average (neurotypical) people.
+Neurodivergent means being neurologically “wired” in a way that’s different from average (neurotypical) people.
+(Neurodivergent and neurotypical are cultural terms rather than medical ones; medically it would be hard to define what is neurologically ‘normal’ overall.)
 Dyslexia and ADHD are examples of neurodivergence.

 Learning strategies and tools designed to work for a specific neurodivergent group, often work very well for other people too.